 One of the most treasured and rare colors in the plant world is blue.
-Indigo was so valued that in the United States that Colonists used it as a trade crop.
+Indigo was so valued that colonists in the United States used it as a trade crop.

 Dogwood Bark and Fruit

-Indigo, Indigofera tinctoria, is a shrub or small tree found in many countries in the southeastern parts of Asia.
-The dye is derived from the leaves of the indigo plant that are red or purple in color.
+Indigo, Indigofera tinctoria, is a shrub or small tree found in many countries in southeastern Asia.
+The dye is derived from the leaves of the indigo plant that are red or purple.
 The leaves are usually divided into smaller leaflets.
 The small rose, purple, or white flowers are borne in spikes or clusters.
 The fruit is a pod, usually with a thin partition between the seeds.

 Japanese Indigo, Polygonum tinctorium, is also called Dyer's Knotweed.
 It is an annual plant that is started from seed.
 It has a relatively short growing season and can produce enough growth for several dye batches each summer.
 Seed can be saved to grow it again the next year.

-Creating a dye bath from Japanese Indigo takes a number of steps and the addition of household ammonia and sodium hydrosulfite.
-Learn how to make a great deep blue dye from Japanese Indigo at Sheep to Shawl.Continue to 7 of 10 below.
+Creating a dye bath from Japanese Indigo takes many steps and the addition of household ammonia and sodium hydrosulfite.
+Learn how to make a great deep blue dye from Japanese Indigo at Sheep to Shawl website.

 Oregon Grape, Mahonia aquifolium, is an evergreen shrub related to the barberry.
 It is not part of the grape family; however, it does produce clusters of blue/purple fruit that look like grapes.